The Nondecreasing Rank: Finding Low ND Rank Approximations

 In both this problem and the multinomial problem whenever $T_{i_1\ldots i_k} = 0$ the respective $T_{i_1\ldots i_k}\log(\theta_{i_1\ldots i_k})$ term does not appear in the objective function. \item If $T_{i_1 \ldots i_k} \in (0,\infty)$ are positive then we may assume that $T_{i_1\ldots i_k} \sim \text{Exponential}(\theta_{i_1\ldots i_k}^{-1})$ independently.
 The corresponding optimization problem is

-\end{enumerate} These four optimization problems represent special cases of $\beta$-divergences, that are commonly applied to NMF problems \citep{BetaDivergenceNMF}, where $\beta = 2,1,0$ in $1.$ $3.$ and $4.$.
+\end{enumerate} These four optimization problems represent special cases of $\beta$-divergences, that are commonly applied to NMF problems \citep{BetaDivergenceNMF}, where $\beta$ is respectively equal to $2$, $1$, and $0$ under the distributional assumptions in $1.$ $3.$ and $4.$ above.
 Similar to Proposition 7.2 in \citep{BorderRanklim2009nonnegative}, which shows that optimal nonnegative approximations exist for Bregman divergences, the next result shows that this also holds for nondecreasing factorizations, but does not require any additional constraints on $\bs{\theta}$.